falkanson/xWindow-Controll-Python/README.md

 # wmctrlpy

-an easy way to use python an wmctrl to move winodws
+an easy way to use python and wmctrl to move winodws

-because wmctrl is wierd you can't get the active window
+because wmctrl is weird you can't get the active window

 get windows by name by using "getWindow"
     either matches to the excat name